-Incorporating cause and effect may help wrap your heads around the problem.
+Incorporating cause and effect may help wrap your head around the problem.
 Quantify the problem.
-Not every problem has the potential for huge windfalls in terms of either cost savings or creating revenue.
-But many of them will.
+Not every problem has the potential for huge windfalls in terms of either cost savings or creating revenue, but many of them will.
 This is one time when you will be forgiven for discussing finances with strangers.

 Implementing Lean Process Improvement

-- What if you didn't have two of everything?
-Could you liberate some real estate, not have so much money tied up in inventory, not build twice as much as you need, not have to sort through two years' worth of finished goods if you find a problem?
-Note: If your name is Noah and you're building say, an ark, disregard my last.
+What if you didn't have two of everything?
+Could you liberate some real estate, not have so much money tied up in inventory, not build twice as much as you need, or not have to sort through two years' worth of finished goods if you find a problem?

-- Is manual data entry still part of business as usual?
-If so, you also have data correction people as well.
-Any data that does not have to be entered manually doesn't have to be corrected manually, either.
+Is manual data entry still part of business as usual?
+If so, you also have data correction people.
+Any data that doesn't have to be entered manually doesn't have to be corrected manually, either.

-- Do you deal with a quality concern on a regular basis?
+Do you deal with quality concerns on a regular basis?
 Do you have designated rework experts?

 A Final Word on Lean Process Improvement

-As you continue to find and act on opportunities to get better, your lean process improvement culture will flourish.
+As you pursue opportunities to get better, your lean process improvement culture will flourish.
 You're not in this alone.
 Highlight the victories of your team and share those wins across your plant.
 As your team grows in confidence, encourage those members who are ready to form teams in their own areas.

 Remember, lean process improvement is not a one-time event.
 It's a mindset and a better way to begin each day.
 The satisfaction of knowing you have made lean process improvement strides is also a great way to look back on your day.